TaqsBlaze/OrbDB/README.md

    - Designed to work seamlessly across operating systems, including Linux, Windows, and MacOS.

 ### 8. **Lightweight and Scalable**
-   - OrbDB is ideal for small to medium-sized applications and can scale effectively by switching between adapters.
+   - OrbDB is ideal for small to medium-sized applications and can scale effectively.

 ### 9. **Easy Integration**
    - With a modular design, OrbDB can be integrated into existing applications with minimal effort.